-Actions associated with Creek Restoration Alternative 1 include installing LWD into the channel and removing approximately 1,123 LF of riprap from the banks of Redwood Creek.
-To reduce potential erosion after riprap removal, about 58% of banks will be regraded to a 1V:1:5H slope, covered with erosion control fabric, and aggressively replanted.
+To reduce potential erosion after riprap removal, about 58 percent of banks will be regraded to a 1V:1:5H slope, covered with erosion control fabric, and aggressively replanted.
 Other banks already have adequate mature root structures and will likely be effective at resisting high rates of erosion, while still providing beneficial stream features.
 Removing instream riprap would expose the channel banks to more natural geomorphic processes and allow for active channel movement and lateral migration.
-Following removal of bank armoring and with treatment of those banks that do not have obvious root structures, near-term bank erosion is anticipated to be maintained within no more than 2 to 5 times the natural erosion rate observed downstream (Stillwater Sciences 2004, NHE 2017).
-With a natural bank erosion rate at about 0.015 m3m-1a-1, an increase of two to five times of the natural rate represents an overall increase in downstream areas of Redwood Creek of about 1 to 4% additional sediment, which will be virtually undetectable.
-The existing condition in MWNM currently produces below normal sediment due to hardened banks (SWS 2004).
+Following removal of bank armoring and with treatment of those banks that do not have obvious root structures, near-term bank erosion is anticipated to be maintained within no more than 2 to 5 times the natural erosion rate observed downstream (Stillwater Sciences 2004, NHE 2017a).
+With a natural bank erosion rate at about 0.015 mm-1a-1, an increase of two to five times of the natural rate represents an overall increase in downstream areas of Redwood Creek of about 1 to 5 percent additional sediment, which will be virtually undetectable.
+The existing condition in MWNM currently produces below normal sediment due to hardened banks (Stillwater Sciences 2004).
 There may be a short term increase as processes return to a more natural condition, after which production is expected to be about that of the natural erosion rates downstream.

 Several potential erosion processes may occur including: shearing flows initiating toe of bank erosion and promoting outer bend erosion; bank failure caused by flows directly hitting the bank, often caused by deflection from woody debris; bank failure caused by focused eddying and scour related to flow separation downstream of a channel obstruction such as LWD; and mass wasting of banks typically caused by rotational and block slumping following periods of elevated streamflow and bank saturation then followed by flow recession and high bank soil pore water pressure (Stillwater Sciences 2004).
-However, in general, old growth forests, including MWNM, typically exhibit relatively low channel migration rates occurring over the scope of hundreds of years, except where flows are deflected in the vicinity of wood jams (ESA 2014; NHE 2016a).
+However, in general, old-growth forests, including MWNM, typically exhibit relatively low channel migration rates occurring over the scope of hundreds of years, except where flows are deflected in the vicinity of wood jams (Environmental Science Associates 2014; NHE 2017b).
 Additionally, these erosional processes are anticipated to the substantially reduced by implementation of the bank recontouring and erosion control measures described above.
 Under Creek Restoration Alternative 1, initial overbank flooding would not be expected to occur substantially more frequently than under existing conditions.